PROGRAM CONTACT INFORMATION

 LICENSURE AS A PROFESSIONAL COUNSELOR IN WISCONSIN

-Students enrolled in the Clinical Mental Health Counseling emphasis, who are interested in eventually attaining the Licensed Professional Counselor (LPC) credential through the Department of Safety and Professional Services in Wisconsin may refer to the following website for current information: dsps.wi.gov.
+Students completing an emphasis in the Clinical Mental Health Counseling or Clinical College Counseling, will seek professional licensure (Licensed Professional Counselor – LPC) credential through the Department of Safety and Professional Services in Wisconsin.
+Please refer to the following website for current information: https://dsps.wi.gov/pages/Home.aspx

 LICENSURE AS A SCHOOL COUNSELOR IN WISCONSIN